oddbird/susy/docs/source/index.html.md

+The web is a responsive place, from your lithe & lively development process to your end user's super-tablet-multi-magic-laptop-phone.
+You need grids that are powerful, but custom.
+Reliable, but responsive.

-This is not another one-size-fits-all grid framework that will make your sites look identical and litter your markup with meaningless "col2of5" jargon.
+Susy is not another one-size-fits-all grid framework that will make your sites look identical and litter your markup with meaningless "col2of5" jargon.
-Susy's not a framework, it's a power-tool.

-Stop assembling prefab houses, and start designing your castle.
+Susy grids are fluid on the inside, ready to respond at any moment, but contained in the candy shell of your choice, so they respond how and when and where you want them to.

 ## [Version 1.0.alpha.1](#)
 Requires Compass 0.13.alpha.1

+    :::bash
-`gem install susy --pre`
+    gem install susy --pre

 - [readme](#)
 - [changelog](#)